-The first force of evolution we will discuss is mutation, and for good reason: Mutation is the original source of all the genetic variation found in every living thing.
-Let's try again to imagine all the way back in time to the very first singlecelled organism, floating in Earth's primordial sea.
+The first force of evolution we will discuss is mutation, and for good reason: mutation is the original source of all the genetic variation found in every living thing.
+Imagine all the way back in time to the very first single-celled organism, floating in Earth's primordial sea.
 Based on what we observe in simple, single-celled organisms today, that organism probably spent its lifetime absorbing nutrients and dividing to produce cloned copies of itself.
 While the numbers of individuals in that population would have grown (as long as the environment was favorable), nothing would have changed in that perfectly cloned population.
 There would not have been variety among the individuals.
-It was only through a copying error-the introduction of a mutation, or change, into the genetic code-that each new allele was introduced into the population.
+It was only through a copying error-the introduction of a mutation, or change, into the genetic code-that new alleles were introduced into the population.